Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

     add the "(your file path)/mBrainAligner_data/3rdparty_linux/lib"  to the last line of '/etc/ld.so.conf' and save. sudo ldconfig
    After that, run

     sh run_script_linux.sh

 Single brain registration will finish in about 0.5 hours (If the default parameters are chosen).

+### Registration result
 For all modals, sample data registration results will be saved in 'Registration_sample_data\result\'.

+## Register your own data
-**Register your own data**: You need to modify the registration data path and corresponding parameters in `run_script_windows.bat` and `run_script_linux.sh`.
+You need to modify the registration data path and corresponding parameters in `run_script_windows.bat` and `run_script_linux.sh`.
 You can also optionally modify the local registration parameters in `...config.txt` for better local registration results (Descrptions of the parameters are given in the corresponding files).

 **Note**: Due to limited network and storage, small downsampled brain images are provided here (but the registration results 'Registration_sample_data\registered_sample_data\' are based on the raw brain data).